joshuaSYSS/iFUB-Algorithm/README.md

 Presenting linear O(M) Diamter finding algorithm with worst case O(m * n).
 This is simply a C++ implementation of this iFUB algorithm.

 # NOT COMPLETED
+Accept help from Anyone.
+Simply push it.

+# Cite
 Pilu Crescenzi, Roberto Grossi, Michel Habib, Leonardo Lanzi, Andrea Marino, On computing the diameter of real-world undirected graphs, Theoretical Computer Science,